Skip to main content

 Human Resources

 Driving, providing security, assistance or information, maintaining, repairing, cleaning, but also welding, sewing, painting, recruiting, training, drawing, writing...
 STIB employs more than 10,000 people in over 300 different professions.
-Their role?
-To enable over a million passengers a day to move around Brussels.
+Each and every one of them is proud to enable more than a million travellers to get around Brussels in a sustainable way every day.

 *